Monkee-Boy/mbGuides/frontend/css.md

 At Monkee-Boy we use SASS as our preprocessor.

 * Limit nesting to 2 levels deep.
 Reassess any nesting more than 3 levels deep.
 If you cannot help it, step back and rethink your overall strategy (either the specificity needed, or the layout of the nesting).
 This prevents overly-specific CSS selectors.
+  * Remember that pseudo-classes and pseudo-elements don't count as a nesting level; e.g. `&:hover` and `&:before` are not a new level.
 * Avoid large numbers of nested rules.
 Break them up when readability starts to be affected.
 Avoid nesting that spreads over more than 20 lines.
 * Always place `@extend` statements on the first lines of a declaration block.
 * Where possible, group `@include` statements at the top of a declaration block, after any `@extend` statements.